mynew4/cmangos-docs-wiki/CharacterDB_structure/item_instance.md

 #### owner\_guid

 The GUID of the character who has ownership of this item.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### data